Skip to content

 • Disallowed from voting

-• Marital, family, community and other relationship problems
+• Marital, family, community, and other relationship problems

-• A negative impact to your reputation
+• A negative impact on your reputation

 The negative effects of felony charges stretch beyond the initial fines and jail time.
-They can severely impact one’s access to resources and upward mobility, and create lingering conflict within the individual’s personal life.
+They can severely impact one’s access to resources and upward mobility and create lingering conflict within the individual’s personal life.

 Enhancement Factors for State Jail Felony